Forming an LLC (Limited Liability Company) in Maryland is a sound operational decision.

 As a single-member LLC who plans to stay with the default tax classification of a sole proprietorship, you can postpone this step for later.

-6. Open a business bank account for Maryland LLC
+6. Open a business bank account for your LLC

 As a new legal entity, your LLC needs a dedicated business bank account.
 Tracking your business income and performance is easier with a separate business bank account and helps you avoid violating LLC formation rules.